-- 'Keeping Children Safe In Education' Annex B.) In signing this, staff are indicating that they understand their statutory duty to safeguard children and to report any concerns. - 4.4.2 All staff will familiarise themselves with the signs of abuse, neglect and exploitation (Appendix 1, attached) so that they are able to identify children who may be in need of help or protection. - 4.4.3 All staff will ensure they understand and can follow the school's procedures for reporting concerns - 4.4.4 Staff members will maintain an attitude of 'it could happen here' where safeguarding is concerned.
+- 4.4.1 At the start of the academic year, (or commencement of employment if starting at the school during the academic year), all staff will sign a declaration to indicate that they have read and understood 'Keeping Children Safe in Education' part 1 and the Federation's Safeguarding/child protection policy.
+(Those working directly with children will read 'Keeping Children Safe In Education' Annex B.) In signing this, staff are indicating that they understand their statutory duty to safeguard children and to report any concerns. - 4.4.2 All staff will familiarise themselves with the signs of abuse and neglect (Appendix 1, attached) so that they are able to identify children who may be in need of help or protection. - 4.4.3 All staff will ensure they understand and can follow the Federation's procedures for reporting concerns - 4.4.4 Staff members will maintain an attitude of 'it could happen here' where safeguarding is concerned.
 When concerned about the welfare of a child, staff members should always act in the interests of the child.